Student Success and Opportunity

 • Increase enrollment in interdisciplinary graduate degrees.

-IUB will foster a diverse and inclusive student community that stimulates a strong sense of belonging and well-being.
+IUB will foster a student community that stimulates a strong sense of engagement and well-being among all students.

 • Policy revision.
-Review, update and continually assess student policies and processes (including but not limited to academic integrity, academic probation, behavioral conduct, withdrawal, admission and financial aid) to ensure they are equitable throughout the campus and that factors related to identity, income, ability or first-generation status do not pose barriers to success.
+Review, update, and continually assess student policies and processes (including but not limited to academic integrity, academic probation, behavioral conduct, withdrawal, admission, and financial aid) to ensure these are updated, consistently applied, and do not pose barriers to success for any student.

-• Inclusion and belonging.
-Create and implement a new model for inclusion and belonging services— including student organization support, campus cultural centers and cultural competency training—to balance the need to create a deeper sense of shared community while also providing supportive spaces for individual needs.
+• Access and opportunity.
+Create and implement a new model for student support services—including student organization support and campus cultural centers—to balance the need to create a deeper sense of shared community while also providing supportive spaces for individual needs.

 Primary

-• Reduce equity gaps in all key student success metrics (four- and six-year graduation rates, retention, percentage of students on academic probation) between identified cohorts and overall IUB population.
+• Reduce gaps in all key student success metrics (four- and six-year graduation rates, retention, percentage of students on academic probation).

-• Through fundraising, increase the number of endowed scholarships for low-income and first-generation students.
+• Through fundraising, increase the number of endowed scholarships for undergraduate students.

 Secondary